 Compression involves a tradeoff between backup performance and restore performance.
 In an emergency, the time needed to uncompress the backup data before restoring it might be unacceptable.
 There might also be storage issues if there is not enough free space on the database server to hold both the compressed backup and the uncompressed data.
 Thus, the more critical the data is, the more likely that you might choose not to use compression: accepting a slower, larger backup to ensure that the restore process is as fast and reliable as possible.

-Prior to MySQL 5.5, it was common practice to keep the redo logs fairly small to avoid long startup times when the MySQL server was killed rather than shut down normally.
-In MySQL 5.5 and higher, the performance of crash recovery is significantly improved, as explained in Optimizing InnoDB Configuration Variables.
-With those releases, you can make your redo log files bigger if that helps your backup strategy and your database workload.
+It used to be a common practice to keep the redo logs fairly small to avoid long startup times when the MySQL server was killed rather than shut down normally.
+Since MySQL 5.5, the performance of crash recovery has been improved significantly, as explained in Optimizing InnoDB Configuration Variables.
+You can make your redo log files bigger if that helps your backup strategy and your database workload.

 As discussed later, there are a number of reasons why you might